reimark/writing/blog/switch-to-https-now-for-free.md

 <div class="callout">
-<strong>Attention</strong>: In the wake of <a href="http://heartbleed.com/">Heartbleed</a>, the community consensus is that if you've already got a certificate that you installed <strong>before April 7, 2014</strong>, revoke that certificate, and issue and install a new one.
-Many authorities charge a revocation fee, but many may also waive that fee due to the unexpected severity and scope of the problem.
+<strong>Attention</strong>: In the wake of <a href="http://heartbleed.com/">Heartbleed</a>: if you're already using a certificate you installed <strong>before April 7, 2014</strong>, revoke that certificate, then issue and install a new one.
 </div>

 From now on, you should see a delightful lock <img src="/assets/images/blog/https/ssl-0-lock.png" /> next to [https://konklone.com](https://konklone.com) in your browser's URL bar, because I've switched this site to use HTTPS.
 I paid **$0** for the trouble.